iTKunst/base_docs/readme.md

 ```
 1. Specify your system name, project name, and template name in 'settings.cmd'.
 2. Run 'init'
-3. odify /project/pENV_MOD.cmd as necessary
+3. Modify /project/pENV_MOD.cmd as necessary
 4. Run 'pBUILD'
 5. Run 'pGO'

 6. Run 'pVIEW' to verify
 ```

-## Knowledge of Docker not required - knowledge of typing also not required
+## Knowledge of Docker not required - knowledge of typing also not required :)
 ```
 * Automatic naming system for artifacts
 * Simplifies docker commands.